-Equation (\ref{eq:nonconvexU}) is a non-convex equality constraint.
-In \cite{Wang2018} a lossless relaxation is introduced on a similar constraint.
-Equation (\ref{eq:nonconvexU}) is relaxed by the introduction of the inequality sign, so that it turns into a second-order cone constraint.
-The variable $u_i$ is now allowed to take values higher than the norm of the control that acts on the dynamics, and is thus called \textit{slack input}
+Equation \eqref{eq:nonconvexU} is a non-convex equality constraint.
+Following the work from \cite{Wang2018}, we introduce a lossless relaxation to convexify the constraint: \cref{eq:nonconvexU} is transformed into an inequality constraint and the control magnitude is added to the optimization vector.
+In this way, \cref{eq:nonconvexU} becomes a second-order cone constraint.
+The variable $u_i$ is now allowed to take values higher than the norm of the control that acts on the dynamics

 The discretized forms of \cref{eq:ocpObj} and \cref{eq:ocpUmax} become respectively